openshift-labs/learn-katacoda/gitops/working-with-helm/00-intro.md

 * Use the native Helm integration in Argo CD
 * Explore a more GitOps friendly approach to Helm chart deployments
-* Deploy a multi-tiered application made of of YAML and Helm Charts

 This OpenShift cluster will self-destruct in one hour.